Gene: DNA replication and cell division

 The growth, development, and reproduction of organisms relies on cell division; the process by which a single cell divides into two usually identical daughter cells.
 This requires first making a duplicate copy of every gene in the genome in a process called DNA replication.
-The copies are made by specialized enzymes known as DNA polymerases, which "reads" one strand of the double-helical DNA, known as the template strand, and synthesize a new complementary strand.
+The copies are made by specialized enzymes known as DNA polymerases, which "read" one strand of the double-helical DNA, known as the template strand, and synthesize a new complementary strand.
 Because the DNA double helix is held together by base pairing, the sequence of one strand completely specifies the sequence of its complement; hence only one strand needs to be read by the enzyme to produce a faithful copy.
 The process of DNA replication is semiconservative; that is, the copy of the genome inherited by each daughter cell contains one original and one newly synthesized strand of DNA.

 The rate of DNA replication in living cells was first measured as the rate of phage T4 DNA elongation in phage-infected E. coli and found to be impressively rapid.
 During the period of exponential DNA increase at 37 °C, the rate of elongation was 749 nucleotides per second.

-After DNA replication is complete, the cell must physically separate the two copies of the genome and divide into two distinct membrane-bound cells.
+After DNA replication, the cell must physically separate the two genome copies and divide into two distinct membrane-bound cells.
 In prokaryotes (bacteria and archaea) this usually occurs via a relatively simple process called binary fission, in which each circular genome attaches to the cell membrane and is separated into the daughter cells as the membrane invaginates to split the cytoplasm into two membrane-bound portions.
 Binary fission is extremely fast compared to the rates of cell division in eukaryotes.
 Eukaryotic cell division is a more complex process known as the cell cycle; DNA replication occurs during a phase of this cycle known as S phase, whereas the process of segregating chromosomes and splitting the cytoplasm occurs during M phase.